Lina Bergman

 Biography

 Lina did her specialist training in 2011-2017 and obtained her PhD in 2017 at Uppsala University within the field of preeclampsia and cerebral biomarkers.
 Within the last years of PhD studies, Lina spent a year in Cape Town for rotations in surgery and maternal-fetal medicine where she also met Cathy Cluver that she is now closely working with in PROVE biobank and database.
 Since then, Lina spends about 3 months per year in Cape Town working together with Cathy.
-Lina is currently working as a consultant in obstetrics and associate professor at the Sahlgrenska University Hospital and Gothenburg University.
+Lina is currently working as a senior consultant in obstetrics at the Sahlgrenska University Hospital and is Associate professor at University of Gothenburg and Stellenbosch University.
 Lina’s research interests focus in the field of preeclampsia but also extends to other obstetric complications such as preterm birth.
 Lina’s research is translational, working with both pre-clinical scientists and epidemiologists to answer complex clinical questions.
-She has a special interest in the maternal brain in pregnancy and preeclampsia where she collaborates with Teelkien van Veen, Michael Belfort (Baylor College), Carlos Escudero and Joakim EK on order to combine in vitro models, animal models and clinical studies to understand the underlying pathophysiological pathways and possible predictors to cerebral complications in pregnancy and preeclampsia.
+She has a special interest in the maternal brain in pregnancy and preeclampsia where she collaborates with Teelkien van Veen, Carlos Escudero and Joakim EK in order to combine in vitro models, animal models and clinical studies to understand the underlying pathophysiological pathways and possible predictors to cerebral complications in pregnancy and preeclampsia.

 Lina is investigator for PROVE, a biobank and database at Tygerberg University hospital for women with preeclampsia and organ complications, GO PROVE, a sister study to PROVE in Gothenburg and IMPACT, a nationwide Swedish cohort study for prediction of obstetrical complications in the first trimester.
+Lina is principal investigator for the Nordic multicenter PI 4 trial, investigating metformin to prolong gestation in preterm preeclampsia.
 Lina is also working with Anna Karin Wikström and Susanne Hesselman in register-based research in the Swedish Pregnancy Register and national Swedish registers in order to answer questions about the impact of pregnancy on short- and longterm outcome for the mother and offspring.